MPhil: minimum 12 months full time; minimum 24 months part time

 Applications for Medical Sciences research degrees are considered throughout the year although specific deadlines for funding may apply.
 Most applicants are interviewed.
 Further application advice is available from the Faculty of Medical Sciences.

 Applications for Agriculture, Food and Rural Development research degrees are considered throughout the year although specific deadlines for funding may apply.
-Further application advice is available from the Faculty of Science, Agriculture and Engineering.

 There are three possible start dates for your research degree: